-If you or a family member has been involved in a motor vehicle accident, it is important that you obtain proper legal advice to ensure your rights are protected.
+If you or a family member has been involved in a motor vehicle and car accident, it is important that you obtain proper legal advice to ensure your rights are protected.
 If you have been hurt in a motor vehicle accident, you can make a claim to your insurance company for accident benefits.
 Any claim that you make is dependent on the situation surrounding your individual accident.
 In Ontario, there are two types of claims that injured car accident victims can make: – Accident Benefits Claims, also called NO FAULT CLAIMS – Tort Claims, also called third party or AT FAULT CLAIMS Automotive Accident Benefits In Ontario, drivers receive accident benefits from their own insurance companies.
 All drivers, passengers and pedestrians are entitled to make a claim for accident benefits if they are injured in a motor vehicle accident, regardless of who was at fault.
-The team of vehicle accident lawyers at Singer Kwinter have over 40 years of experience dealing with all types of motor vehicle accidents.
+The team of car accident lawyers at Singer Kwinter have over 40 years of experience dealing with all types of motor vehicle accidents.
 The following is a list of certain benefits that you may be eligible to receive:

 - Income Replacement Benefit (First 2 years): Up to a maximum of $400.00 a week.
 Eligible if you were earning income before the accident and are unable to return to work.
 Calculated by taking 70% of your gross income, commencing one week following the loss, for the first two years if you are unable to do your own job; thereafter if you are unable to do any job, until age 65 which decreases until death.
 Optional benefits may also increase the amount.